casparwackerle/PowerStack/docs/installation-and-setup.md

 ### Additional Notes
 - This installation process assumes familiarity with basic Linux commands and networking.
 - Use a testing environment to experiment before deploying on production servers.

+NOTE: ALL HELM CHARTS ARE INSTALLED AS ROOT.
+KUBECTL IS CONFIGURED FOR USER UBUNTU HOWEVER, WHICH MEANS THAT HELM CAN NOT BE USED FROM A REMOTE MACHINE.
+LOG INTO TARGET MACHINE, THEN sudo helm repo list